If you want to take the course as a M12, you have to register with the ISC between 25.11.-06.12.2019!

 - to participate actively in lectures, classes and the seminar,

 - to read the original literature,

 All participants have to hand in individual solutions to all problem sets before these problems are discussed in class.
 At most one problem set may be handed in late.

-The schedule of the lectures is here.
-The topics for the seminar will be discussed in class on Tuesday, April 23.
+The schedule of the lectures is here (link will come soon).
+The topics for the seminar will be discussed in the first class.

 Students who participate in the lecture only (M6) have to write a two hour examination.
 Master students can obtain 6 credit points that also count for the research track.

 Information for students who take the full course (M12, lecture plus seminar):

 - You have to register with the ISC between 25.11.-06.12.2019.

 - Master students are assigned a paper that they present in the seminar.
 Furthermore, they have to write a term paper on their assigned topic (for which they might be given additional literature).
 They also have to participate in the lecture that builds the foundation for the seminar, but they do not have to write the exam.

 Outline of the lecture